Neural-Dragon-AI/InfinipyRe/infinipy/logicalchain.md

 Return Global_Prerequisites, Global_Consequences
 ```

-This algorithm iteratively processes a sequence of actions, each with its own prerequisites and consequences.
-The goal is to accumulate the overall prerequisites and consequences of the entire sequence.

 ### Initialization
 - **Global_Prerequisites** and **Global_Consequences** are initialized with the prerequisites of the first action (`A`).